-For the last several months there’s been on thing on my five year olds mind and request list.
+For the last several months there’s been on thing on my five-year-olds mind and request list.
 A trampoline.
 A big trampoline that she could bounce on in the garden.
-She was consistent about this want and so we looked around for something that would fulfill her bouncing needs and last her several years whilst minimising the chance to hurt herself.
-We quickly found Plum and selected their 8 foot model.
+She was consistent about this want and so we looked around for something that would fulfil her bouncing needs and last her several years whilst minimising the chance to hurt herself.
+We quickly found Plum and selected their 8-foot model.
 Trampolines are rated by their width and by the maximum weight.
 The 8ft Fun Trampoline is designed as a first real trampoline for children from the age of about 5 to 11 and provides a decent amount of bouncing space with a relatively small overall footprint.

 I’d worried about the amount of time or skill it was going to take to assemble the trampoline – particularly by myself – but it turned out to take just over an hour.
 I did get a little help threading the poles through the top of the enclosure but I could have done it myself if I’d needed to.
 The included instructions were simple and clear to follow.
 A certain amount of dexterity and physical strength to get some of the metal sections joined is needed and I’d recommend using your own Phillips cross head screwdriver as the one included isn’t that ergonomic.

 Once I had it setup and let my daughter in we had an instant hit – she was bouncing for the next couple of hours.
 After six weeks in the garden, it still looks perfect.

 Retailer: Tesco +:

 Price: ± From £70 to £110

 Paid extras: Hidden costs, essential and highly recommended accessories